bee-queue/bee-queue/README.md

   return done(null, job.data.x + job.data.y);
 });
 ```
-The handler function will be given the job it needs to process, including `job.data` from when the job was created.
+The handler function is given the job it needs to process, including `job.data` from when the job was created.
 It should then pass results to the `done` callback.
-For more on how the handler should behave, see [Queue.process](queueprocessconcurrency-handlerjob-done).
+For more on handlers, see [Queue.process](queueprocessconcurrency-handlerjob-done).

 `.process` can only be called once per Queue instance, but we can process on as many instances as we like, spanning multiple processes or servers, as long as they all connect to the same Redis instance.
 From this, we can easily make a worker pool of machines who all run the same code and spend their lives processing our jobs, no matter where those jobs are created.

-`.process` can also take a concurrency parameter; if your jobs spend most of their time just waiting on external resources, you might want each processor instance to handle 10 at a time:
+`.process` can also take a concurrency parameter.
+If your jobs spend most of their time just waiting on external resources, you might want each processor instance to handle 10 at a time:
 ```javascript
 var baseUrl = 'http://www.google.com/search?q=';
 subQueue.process(10, function (job, done) {